Cynthia Ann Smith

 And I am proud to say that as the Veteran’s Caucus Chair I recruited and organized a great group of veterans who volunteered to do text banking in support of Governor-elect Tina Kotek.
 I also developed a Veteran’s Caucus survey for state-level Democratic candidates which encouraged them to support veteran’s issue in the DPO Platform.
 Fourteen candidates for Governor, BOLI, or Congressional seats responded and we sent the information to 179 caucus members to encourage them to back Democratic candidates as well as posting the results to the caucus Facebook page.

 As a SCC member, CD1 Delegate, and DPO Rules Committee member I’ve worked to make sure that the DPO is inclusive and diverse.
 I’ve fought to make sure that underrepresented communities have a voice and a vote at the SCC.
 I’ve also worked to ensure that the Rules Committee carefully considers issues on the basis of fairness and accessibility to avoid unintended consequences that would negatively impact equity and diversity.
-We need to continue to increase BIPOC representation in the DPO and if re-elected I will proudly represent our county at the Congressional District.
+We need to continue to increase BIPOC representation in the DPO and if re-elected I will continue to fight that fight in the SCC.

 As a Veteran I believe it’s an honor to serve our country.
 After 20 years in the Air Force and serving in Iraq in 2003, I retired with health issues and have a 100% VA disability finding.
 After military retirement, I worked as a Pentagon Program Manager and Service Liaison, and then as a Program Manager for the Department of Justice’s Inspector General.